Australian Government Bureau of Meteorology

 7 day forecast

 Today: Cloudy.
-High chance of showers, most likely during this afternoon and evening.
-Winds S/SW 15 to 25 km/h turning SE in the afternoon.
-Daytime maximum temperatures between 18 and 23.
+Slight chance of a shower in the N, becoming less likely this morning.
+Near zero chance of rain elsewhere.
+Winds S/SW 15 to 25 km/h becoming light in the evening.
+Daytime maximum temperatures between 13 and 18.

 (km/h)22